 Click on the gear button at the “Select databases” section and choose the databases that should be backed up.
 With SQLBackupAndFTP you can backup all your database long with the system databases, also there is an option to exclude those that shouldn’t be backed up.

 Multiple Backup locations

-The next feature available right from the main screen is adding the location where your backups will be stored.
-By pressing the Add backup destination button a small window will appear with the available options for storage.
+The next feature is adding the location where your backups will be stored.
+By pressing the plus button at the “Store backups in selected destinations” a small window will appear with the available options for storage.